evgorov/PW_ML/doc/api.md

 It will trigger send password reset link to user email.

-*Request:*
+*Request parameters:*

 - `email`: Email address

 *Response:*

-201 in case of success, 404 if email is not registered.
+200 in case of success, 404 if email is not registered.

 **`GET /password_reset`**

 Html page for password reset.
 Link to it will be mailed in within `POST /forgot_password` request.
 This technically is not part of API, but included here to provide full picture.

-*Request:*
+*Request parameters:*

 - `token`: password reset token, automatically generated token for password reset.